Compulsory sex and LGBT+ education sparks religious backlash in UK

 “It is hard to justify why we should force schools to teach children at a young age details of sexual relationships,” Meyer, a rabbi, told the Thomson Reuters Foundation.

-Meyer said he was in favor of “teaching every child tolerance and respect... including (for) LGBT”, but that no more emphasis should be placed on LGBT+ concerns than on any other equality issue.
+Meyer said he was in favour of “teaching every child tolerance and respect... including (for) LGBT”, but that no more emphasis should be placed on LGBT+ concerns than on any other equality issue.

 Parents staged protests objecting to teaching about LGBT+ rights and same-sex relationships at a school in a predominantly Muslim area of Birmingham, Britain’s second-largest city, earlier this month.